tnnt-devteam/tnntbot/README.md

 !ping

-!time (gives remaining time to start/end of tournament)
+!time - gives remaining time to start/end of tournament

-!stats (basic stats of games played in the current day)
+!stats - basic stats of games played in the current day

-!tell (leave a message for another irc user)
+!tell - leave a message for another irc user

+!score - report your (or another player's) current position on the scoreboard

+!clanscore - report your (or another) clan's position on the scoreboard

+!clantag - create easy-to-type nicknames for clans, to use with !clanscore